Fuel Gauge Information and Notes

 A chassis connection strap runs from Gauge connection to one of its securing screws at Red.

-[Reference Picture] Note surface corrosion on copper strap (at Red) making its way from edge to the hole at center, where nut is supposed to provide good chassis contact for the gauge.
+[Reference Picture!]
+Note surface corrosion on copper strap (at Red) making its way from edge to the hole at center, where nut is supposed to provide good chassis contact for the gauge.
 Corrosion will continue and eventually, this connection will open resulting in symptoms of an open gauge (not open Sensor!).
 It is likely that strap under the central nut is in a similar condition.
-I'll allow only one guess as to what author's recommendation would be for both locations...that's right, cleaning to shiny metal and application of ACZP.
+I'll allow only one guess as to what author's recommendation would be for both locations...that's right, cleaning to shiny metal and application of a dab of ACZP before reassembly.

 Normal Sender Function: